 Do have other products besides the beard balm?

-Tony: We had a lot of women who were really upset that we didn’t have any products for women, so we made Little Flower lip balm last November.
+Tony: We had a lot of women who were really upset that we didn’t have any products for women, so we made Little Flower lip balm.
 We have three handmade lip balms that are rose, citrus or peppermint flavored, and we use really high quality essential oils in those, and we try to avoid anything that’s not a natural ingredient wherever we can.

-We’re selling a lotion bar called Lumina, my wife came up with the idea, in honor of st. Philomena, just like the Little Flower in honor of St. Terese, and we’ll have four different aromas for that.
+We’re selling a lotion bar called Lumina, my wife came up with the idea, in honor of st. Philomena, just like the Little Flower in honor of St. Therese, and four different aromas for that.
+And then also soap.

 Anything else you’d like to add?